Astronaut training: Future

-The primary focus of future research of virtual reality technologies in space exploration is to develop a method of simulating a microgravity environment.
+The primary focus of future research on virtual reality technologies in space exploration is to develop a method of simulating a microgravity environment.
 Although it has been a goal since the beginning of VR being used in astronaut training, minor progress has been made.
 The current setup uses a bungee rope attached to a person's feet, a swing attached to the body, and finally a head mounted VR display.
 However, from participants in experiments that use this setup to simulate reduced gravity environments, they only experience the feel of moving around in space with the help of VR, but the experience does not resemble a real zero-gravity environment in outer space.
-Specifically, the pressure from the bungee rope and the swing because of the participants’ own weight creates an unreal and unpleasant feeling.
+Specifically, the pressure from the bungee rope and the swing because of the participants' own weight creates an unreal and unpleasant feeling.
 The current technology may be enough for the general public to experience what moving around in space is like, but it is still far from being formally used as an astronaut training tool.

 These efforts of simulating micro-gravity serve a similar purpose of creating an increasingly immersive environment for astronaut training.
 In fact, this is a developing trend for the entire VR industry.
 The ultimate scene VR experience that we are imagining will eventually be marked by the elimination between the real and the virtual world.